You can’t wait to get to the good stuff.

 There’s not much to go through here in terms of the visuals, because hey, the system is in audio.
 But the sounds are sharp enough to hear the tonal rises and falls of the target language.

 FluentU is the web’s largest repository of real-world videos specially designed for language learning.
-It carries hundreds of videos each for Spanish, English, German, French, Japanese and Chinese, and is currently working on building up libraries for Italian, Portuguese, Russian and Korean.
+It carries hundreds of videos each for Spanish, English, German, French, Japanese, Chinese, Italian, Russian and Korean—with a Portuguese program in the works.

 The “Basic” plan is $15/month or $120 annually.
 This includes unlimited watching and listening of videos and audio.
 The “Plus” plan, at $30/month or $240 annually, has additions of unlimited vocabulary deck and PDF printouts.
 It also features quizzes that teach you new words via questions and prompts and keeps a record of your progress, making the whole experience as personal as it gets.
 You can try out either plan to see how it works for you with a free 15-day trial.